ComputationalGenomics/LSM/ReadME.md

   point mode.
 This flag automatically engages this mode
 - simPatient: [NORMALIZED PATIENT ID] (primaryParticipantID) on which to perform a simulation.
 This flag automatically engages this mode.
-- simPatientIndex: [INTEGER] If running in simulation mode, then providing this INTEGER allows the tracking of multiple simulations for the same patient.
+- simPatientIndex: [ARRAY] If running in simulation mode, then providing this ARRAY provides the start and end of the range for the number of total simulations to run. simulations for the same patient.
 - nthreads: [INTEGER] number of threads
 - subSampleSize: [INTEGER] number of lesions to subsample k